Justice and Legal Studies

 Advanced Degree Option

-Students in the Legal Studies major and the Law, Criminal Justice, and Society (LCJS) major in the College of General Studies may obtain the MSL degree in a program in which credits obtained in the MSL program also count toward the bachelor's degree.
-For eligibility requirements and further details, see Early Admission Option for Graduate Study.
+Students in the Law, Criminal Justice, and Society (LCJS) major* in the College of General Studies may obtain the MSL degree in a program where credits earned in the MSL program also count toward the bachelor's degree.
+For eligibility requirements and further details, see the Early Admission Option for Graduate Study.